Daandelange/kirby3-simplestats/README.md

   - The visited pages' hit counts are incremented, globally and per language.
   - Device, Engine and OS Family are separately incremented.
 - Referrers are processed immediately and are not bound to any user-related identifier.
 - All data is summed up on a monthly basis by default.
-You can easily change this "timeframe" to weekly or anything else.
+You can easily change this "timeframe" to `weekly` or your own custom timeframe utility.

 ### Current state